barryclark/jekyll-now/_posts/2020-12-18-First-6-Months-As-A-Drone-Pilot.md

 ### What's next?

-> I crashed my Mavic Air 2 in the Rio Grand (it survived and is fine) and ever since then I have been looking at sportier drones that won't go down so hard, ones that are more aimed for flying very quickly and around obstacles.
+> I have been looking at sportier drones that are more suited for flying very quickly and around obstacles.
 My Mavic Air 2 is phenomenal - just look at these 5 shots on the 180 Degree panoramic mode!
 One of these images is 20 MB!!
 I have to lower the quality on my photos significantly to display them here.
 My Mavic serves a specific purpose, which to me is the photos.
 For videos, I need to be flying - and RACING - FPV.
 Stay tuned!

 ___